nandi-abhishek/CarND-MPC-Project/README.md

 As far as N is concerned if we increase N then it becomes difficult for solver to fit a solution.
 This would become computationally expensive.
 I have tried increasing N to 20 and 25 but even car was not able to complete a full lap with these values at reference speed 100.

 After keeping N to 10 I started adjusting dt.
-I was able to achieve speed of 93 mph with dt set to 0.08.
-But the car was slightly going into the red curb so, finally settled on the values 10 and 0.1 and achieved max spped of 91 mph.
+I was able to achieve higher speed with dt set to 0.08.
+But the car was slightly going into the red curb so, finally settled on the values 10 and 0.1 and achieved max spped of 93+ mph.

 ### Polynomial Fitting and MPC Preprocessing**: